x0rtex/APIProjectForAniList/README.md

 ## Instructions

 1. Clone the repository
-2. Open `index.html` in your web browser
+2. Run `index.html` with a live server
 3. Enter a valid AniList user ID in search bar
 4. Click "Search"